We Help With Unpaid Taxes

 - Appealing adverse collection actions.

 - Discharging your taxes in bankruptcy.

-While these options are available, it is up to you and your tax attorneys to choose the right strategy.
+While these options are available, it is up to you and your IRS tax attorney to choose the right strategy.

-An experienced tax attorney can help ensure that the IRS and states follow these rules and that the rules are used to your benefit rather than your detriment.
-If your case is in collections you need to speak to an experienced tax attorney.
+An experienced IRS attorney can help ensure that the IRS follows the law and that the law is used to your benefit rather than your detriment.
+You can read our case studies involving unpaid taxes here.